 Students are provided with the opportunity to do structured workplace learning, where they could work within the field of film, television and new media.

-This qualification may articulate into: CUA41220 - Certificate IV in Screen and Media

-CUA60620 - Advanced Diploma of Screen and Media work within the field of film, television and new media.
+- CUA41220 Certificate IV in Screen and Media - CUA60620 Advanced Diploma of Screen and Media - work within the entertainment industry.